openforis/accuracy-assessment/README.md

-## Synopsis
+## Accuracy assessment design and analysis tool

+This application functions with R shiny package

-Accuracy assessment design and analysis tool: take a geospatial map (raster or vector format) as input and outputs a file to perform validation within Collect Earth
+In a first step, the aa_design takes a geospatial map (raster or vector format) as input and outputs a file to perform validation within Collect Earth.

+In a second step, the validation results are used by the aa_analysis to produce confusion matrix, compute accuracies, correct biases for area estimates and compute confidence intervals

 ## Installation

 Libraries needed are:

--raster
--rgeos
--rgdal
--shiny
--shinyFiles
--shinydashboard
--htmltools
--ggplot2
--xtable
--dismo
--plyr
--stringr
--snow
--leaflet
--RColorBrewer
--DT
+raster
+rgeos
+rgdal

+shiny
+shinyFiles
+shinydashboard
+htmltools
+snow

+plyr
+stringr
+xtable
+DT
+dismo

+ggplot2
+leaflet
+RColorBrewer

 They will be downloaded if missing, may take long the first time

 ## Tests

 Launch the app with the following commands in R:

-library(shiny)
+> library(shiny)

-runGitHub("openforis/accuracy-assessment",subdir="aa_design")
+> runGitHub("openforis/accuracy-assessment",subdir="aa_design")

-runGitHub("openforis/accuracy-assessment",subdir="aa_analysis")
+> runGitHub("openforis/accuracy-assessment",subdir="aa_analysis")

 ## Contributors

-Remi d'Annunzio, Yelena Finegold, Antonia Ortmann, Erik Lindquist Contact either : remi.dannunzio@fao.org or yelena.finegold@fao.org
+Remi d'Annunzio, Yelena Finegold, Antonia Ortmann, Erik Lindquist

+Contact either : remi.dannunzio@fao.org or yelena.finegold@fao.org